General disclosures

 Executive Board

 In accordance with Article 8 of the Articles of Association, Porsche AG’s Executive Board is composed of at least two people.
-The Executive Board, which had eight members as of December 31, 2024. has sole responsibility for managing the company in the company’s best interests.
-In addition to Management, the other Board portfolios are: Procurement, Car-IT, Research and Development, Finance and IT, Human Resources and Social Affairs, Production and Logistics as well as Sales and Marketing.
+The Executive Board, which had eight members as of December 31, 2025, has sole responsibility for managing the company in the company’s best interests.
+In addition to Management, the other portfolios of the Executive Board are: Procurement, Car-IT, Research and Development, Finance and IT, Human Resources and Social Affairs, Production and Logistics as well as Sales and Marketing.

 The Supervisory Board considers various aspects, including diversity, in the composition of the Executive Board.
 The Executive Board should also have a sufficient mix of ages.
 Efforts are made to achieve a higher proportion of women than the statutory minimum.
 The law requires that the Executive Board have at least one woman and one man as members.
 The current share of women on the Executive Board is 12.5%.

 Additionally, the Supervisory Board places particular emphasis on the professional profiles and professional and general experience of the Executive Board members, including international experience.
-More information about the skills of the members of the Executive Board can be found in → G1 Business conduct.
+More information about the skills of the members of the Executive Board can be found in the Corporate governance declaration.

 Supervisory Board

 The Supervisory Board of Porsche AG consists of 20 members, ten of whom are shareholder representatives elected by the Annual General Meeting.
 The other half are employee representatives elected by the employees in accordance with the German Co-Determination Act.
 Seven of these employee representatives are employees of Porsche AG, the other three are trade union representatives.
-As of December 31, 2024, the Supervisory Board had eight women members, which corresponds to 40%.
+As of December 31, 2025, eight of the Supervisory Board members are women, which corresponds to 40%.

 The members of the Supervisory Board have sufficient awareness about anti-corruption and bribery due to their various roles and the training formats they have already completed.
-The Supervisory Board undergoes additional training on preventing and combating corruption and bribery due to its special position as the company’s supervisory body.
+Due to its special position as the company’s supervisory body, the Supervisory Board undergoes additional training on preventing and combating corruption and bribery on an ad hoc basis.

 Sustainability organization

 The entire Executive Board determines the fundamental strategic direction and concrete sustainability targets in regular strategy workshops.
 It also decides on particularly far-reaching actions and flagship projects.
-The Environment and Sustainability Steering Group, which determines the focal points and direction of the sustainability strategy, is composed of the heads of the main departments.
-It can be expanded flexibly as required and generally meets once a quarter and prepares the Executive Board’s decisions regarding the sustainability strategy.
+The Sustainability Strategic Group, which determines the focal points and direction of the sustainability strategy, is composed of the heads of the main departments.
+It can be expanded flexibly as required and generally meets twice a year and prepares the Executive Board’s decisions regarding the sustainability strategy.

 The Environment and Sustainability Steering Committee is a cross-departmental body comprising representatives of all the relevant departments and determines the direction and content of the sustainability strategy.
 It also handles decisions regarding the road map and objectives within the strategy.
-The committee met nine times in the reporting year.
-The Environment and Sustainability Steering Committee forms working groups to prepare, evaluate, and refine individual topics, projects and initiatives related to sustainability.
-These assignments are issued by the Environment and Sustainability Steering Group, to which the Steering Committee reports.
+The committee met five times in the reporting year.
+The Environment and Sustainability Steering Committee forms working groups to define, implement and define individual topics, projects and initiatives related to sustainability.
+These assignments are issued by the Sustainability Strategic Group, to which the Steering Committee reports.

 The Sustainability department within the General Secretary and Corporate Development division is responsible for implementing the sustainability strategy and works continuously to optimize it.
 It realizes sustainability projects and manages the sustainability bodies of Porsche AG.
 It also serves as an interface with the Volkswagen Group, where it represents the Porsche AG Group’s central sustainability management.

-The Politics and Society department of the Communications, Sustainability and Politics division is responsible for internal and external sustainability communications, strategic stakeholder involvement, and non-financial reporting.
+The Politics and Society department of the Communications, Sustainability and Politics division is responsible for internal and external sustainability communications, strategic stakeholder involvement, qualitative non-financial reporting and the “Partner to society” strategy field.
 It engages in sustainability networks and represents the office of the Porsche Sustainability Council.

 Sustainability management